Managing agents

 What this plugin offers is a different scheduling algorithm, which we refer to as "even loading strategy".

 Under this strategy, the scheduler prefers idle nodes absolutely over nodes that are doing something.
-Thus in the above example, BAR #1 will always run on Y, because X is currently building FOO #1.
+Therefore, in the above example, BAR #1 always runs on Y, because X is currently building FOO #1.
 Even though it still has 3 idle executors, it will not be considered so long as there are other qualifying agents that are completely idle.

 However, idle executors are still idle, so if more builds are queued up, they will eventually occupy the other 3 executors of X, thereby using this agent to its fullest capacity.
 In other words, with this algorithm, the total capacity of the system does not change—only the order in which the available capacity is filled.